 The transition months, January and February, are warm and mostly dry, providing good wildlife viewing conditions, though it can get quite hot.

-Why is Amboseli National Park Famous: The Best 6 Things You Can’t Miss
+Why is Amboseli National Park Famous: The Best 6 Things That Make it Special

 Game Drive Day in Amboseli National Park